The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Full of fresh energy again.

-And, without extinguishing the fire,
+And without putting out the fire,

-Hiding in the dark wilderness...
+Hidden in the dark wilderness...

 But behind Fedya's back

-Smoke in a thick veil.
+The smoke is a thick veil.

 And around this time

-The bear wandered quietly uphill.
+The bear walked quietly up the mountain.

-Where the fire was burning
+Where the fire glowed -

-The old forest is blazing.
+The old forest is burning.

 From the burning heap to the thicket